chovanecm/tsnow/README.md

 npm install && npm link
 ```
 - switch to the root directory of your ServiceNow project (i.e. where you sync your scripts to)
-- See the help and download the definitions you need. *Note:* The "instance" must not contain the full domain name, i.e. use just
+- See the help and download the definitions you need.
-yourinstance, not yourinstance.service-now.com
 - The first time you ask tsnow to generate definitions, it will download the whole database schema (without actual data) from your instance.
 That can take some time.
 It will cache it for future calls.